SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 void func(VecX<Real> const &x, VecY<Real> &y);
 ~~~~
 `VecX` and `VecY` are the types of the vectors the user can provide for the storage of the data. `Real` is the CoDiPack
 type used for the evaluation.
-Since the instatiation of such templates is quite cumbersome and also the autodeduction
+Since the instantiation of such templates is quite cumbersome and also the auto deduction
-of the template parameters might have some problems, the template template paraemters can be left out and be replaced
+of the template parameters might have some problems, the template template parameters can be left out and be replaced
 with regular template parameters:
 ~~~~{.cpp}
 template<typename VecX, typename VecY>
 void func(VecX const &x, VecY &y);
 ~~~~
-With this function definition an autodeduction will have no problems.
-The instatiation of this method would now look like
+With this function definition an auto deduction will have no problems.
+The instantiation of this method would now look like
 ~~~~{.cpp}
 func<std::vector<codi::EvaluationHelper::HessianComputationType>, std::vector<codi::EvaluationHelper::HessianComputationType>
 ~~~~